 After the IPO, Consero is still servicing BigCommerce, without missing a beat.
 The only difference being the company expanded their inhouse team to address public company requirements in areas such as compliance, external reporting, investor relations and governance.
 But Consero still provides the same underlying software and accounting support to the company as they always have.
 That is why Hartenstein stresses that clients don’t outgrow Consero, as BigCommerce leveraged them when they had revenue of $10 million and now, when they’re bringing in well over ten times that.

 One of the mixed blessings of that kind of performance is that it accelerated the company’s deadline to become SOX compliant.
-“That’s one of my team’s next big project, with the idea that we’d be ready by Q3 of 2021, so we’ll only need to test it in Q4, with time to spare before our deadline of December 31st,” says Alvarez.
+“That’s one of my team’s next big projects, with the idea that we’d be ready by Q3 of 2021, so we’ll only need to test it in Q4, with time to spare before our deadline of December 31st,” says Alvarez.
 Of course, Consero will be aiding in this initiative as well.

 Given the trajectory of BigCommerce, Alvarez remains convinced of the value Consero brings.
 “My advice is to anyone considering hiring them, is first, this is not about outsourcing,” says Alvarez.
 “It’s about finding a Finance as a Service partner that can bring technology, process automation and a back-end workflow that’s been proven for years.
 Why build everything from scratch when there’s someone with a checklist, and the experience to build something that can grow with you?
 That’s why Consero has been part of my playbook and why I’m so proud of everyone on the Consero team who has leaned in so much to help get us to this point.”